 But actants do not necessarily comply with the initially defined scripts, and objects do not strictly execute their roles as inscribed.
-Akrich mainly refers to (human) users employing objects in a different manner than planned by the designers.
-Looking at assemblages, de-scriptions occur much broader within the assemblage between various actants.
-Taking for example the case of DART's passenger comfort, the planners' script of the buses has not been realised in several regards.
-In Dar es Salaam, the climate conditions (very hot and humid, temperatures almost all over the year above 30 degrees Celsius) do not comply with the climate control script of the buses.
-Due to money constraints, buses do not supply air conditioning, but only low air ventilation while the bus is moving, through the use of small windows that can be manually opened (DART, 2014a).
-On so-called feeder routes3, buses cannot drive continuously rapid as inscribed in operational plans due to two main reasons.
-First, transport planners have underestimated the high volume of traffic on this mixed-traffic road, which is slowing down any movements.
+Akrich mainly refers to (human) users employing objects in a different manner than planned by the designers: 'To be sure, it may be that no actors will come forward to play the roles envisaged by the designer.
+Or users may define quite different roles of their own' (ibid., 1992, p.
+208).
+However, de-scriptions occur much broader within the assemblage between various actors.
+Not only the agency of passengers, drivers and political decision makers but also the agency of speed restrictions, climate conditions and the road surface do have a role and consequently an impact on the complex and prolonged process.
+Taking the case of DART's passenger comfort, the planners' script of the buses has not been realised in several regards.
+For example, the hot and humid weather in Dar es Salaam, characterised by temperatures almost all over the year above 30 degrees Celsius do not comply with the initial climate control script of the buses.
+Due to financial constraints, the interim service provider ordered buses without air conditioning.
+Now, only little air ventilation is provided while the bus is moving and small windows are open (DART, 2014a; Observations 09-10/2015, 05/2016, 09/2016).
+On so-called feeder routes, buses cannot drive continuously rapid as inscribed in operational plans, which further decreases the air ventilation.
+Due to two main reasons, the speed of buses leaving the dedicated lane and entering the mixed-use traffic is reduced.
+First, transport planners have underestimated the high volume of traffic on this mixed-traffic road, which is slowing down any movement.
 Moreover, since the buses are quite low, they would be of better use on newly constructed plane corridors.
-The actual condition outside of dedicated lanes though is characterised by numerous bumps and potholes, which make fast driving impossible since speeding would damage the buses' bottom chassis (DART, 2015b).
+The actual condition outside of dedicated lanes though is characterised by numerous bumps and potholes that make fast driving impossible since speeding would damage the buses' bottom chassis (DART, 2015b).